 To find out which type of plan is best for your individual needs and circumstances, simply get in touch via our online contact form or call on – 0800 411 8668 and we’ll arrange a free, no-obligation consultation in the comfort of your own home with one of our expert advisers.

 Bower provides independent, impartial whole of market advice with an award winning customer service experience.
-Initial advice is free and without any obligation, only if you choose to proceed and your plan completes, would a typical advice and administration fee of £1,495 be payable.
+We work alongside our customers using a highly collaborative approach.
+We provide you with an initial consultation at our expense and without any obligation, only if you choose to proceed and your plan completes, would a typical advice and administration fee of £1,495 be payable.

 To find out more about any of the Bower products and services mentioned here, please call us on freephone 0800 411 8668, request a call back, email us, or join in our live chats you’ll find on our website.